FENECON Home 10 assembly and operating instructions

 |

-5. The three battery towers are connected to each other using the cable sets supplied in the parallel box and the extension box. |
+5. The three battery towers are connected to each other using the cable sets supplied in the parallel box and the Extension box.
+6. To do this, connect the two cables to the first battery (BAT OUT) and to the second battery (BAT IN) (yellow).
+7. And connect the other two cables to the third battery (BAT OUT) and the second battery (BAT IN) (green). |

 7.3.
 Communication of further battery towers